Sign Apple Binaries with Signum macOS Agent

-A Guide to using the Signum MacOS agent to sign Apple binaries.
+A guide to using the Signum macOS agent to sign Apple binaries.

 Prerequisites

-• A Signum policy with permission to use the certificate from Mac for a specific user
+A Signum policy with permission to use the certificate from Mac for a specific user.

 Key Setup

-1. Generate and Download an RSA 2048 SHA256 CSR in Signum.
+Generate and download an RSA 2048 SHA256 CSR in Signum.

-2. Login to your Apple development account and upload the CSR generated by Signum.
+Upload the CSR generated by Signum.

-3. Download and import the certificate into the Signum Admin Web.
+Download and import the certificate into the Signum Admin Web.

-Configure & Connect to the Signum Server
+Connect to Signum Server

 signum-util setup -h [HOSTNAME] -u [USERNAME]